 The new AirTag from Apple is a compact tracking device that has an extremely long life and precise locating ability in the right circumstances.
 Unlike a GPS tracker, which requires cell service and may drain a battery quickly, an AirTag relies on the distributed Find My network of iPhones, iPads, and Macs that hundreds of millions of people around the world carry with them, and uses Bluetooth LE to signal that hardware.

 While there are a thousand positive and legitimate ways to use an AirTag, it can be abused when someone tracks you without your knowledge, which potentially exposes you to a dangerous situation.
 For example, the York regional police department in Canada recently announced that AirTags are being placed in hidden areas of target cars parked in public, and then tracked to the driver’s residence, where the cars are stolen while parked in the driveway.
-More recently, a woman claimed that she found an AirTag hidden in her wheel well after her iPhone alerted her to an AirTag moving with her.
+In another incident, a woman claimed that she found an AirTag hidden in her wheel well after her iPhone alerted her to an AirTag moving with her.
+State governments in New York and Pennsylvania have issued warnings about the misuse of AirTags and similar tracking devices.

 You probably know already if you’re a candidate for involuntary tracking: someone in your life (or formerly so) or a family member may show up at unexpected times in unexpected places when they have no reason to know you’re there.
 They may comment in person, via email, or otherwise about your activities or whereabouts.
 Or you’re in the middle of or long past a nasty break-up of a relationship or marriage, or have broken off contact with a parent or family members.